enjoyneering/DFPlayer/README.md

 void playMP3Folder(uint16_t track);
 void play3000Folder(uint16_t track); //may not be supported by some modules void playAdvertFolder(uint16_t track);
-void stopAdvertFolder();
+void playAdvertFolder(uint8_t folder, uint8_t track); //may not be supported by some modules void stopAdvertFolder();

 void setVolume(uint8_t volume);